w3c/wcag-act/wcag-ruleset-review-process.md

-# ACT Review Process
+# WCAG Ruleset Review Process

 This Accessibility Conformance Testing (ACT) Rules Format is intended to enable a consistent interpretation of how to test conformance to Web Content Accessibility Guidelines (WCAG) and other accessibility requirements documents.
 The W3C is looking to establish a commonly agreed upon set of ACT Rules for WCAG, to help organisations across the field of web accessibility to produce consistent test results for WCAG.
 This common set is the **WCAG Ruleset**, which is maintained by the ACT Task Force.

 Organisations looking to contribute rules to the WCAG Ruleset can submit rules to the ACT Task Force.
-These organisations are known as _rule providers_.
-The ACT Task Force will review any rules that have been proposed by rule providers, and decide whether or not it can be included in the WCAG Ruleset.
+These organisations are known as rule providers.
+The ACT Task Force will review rules that have been proposed by rule providers, and decide whether or not it can be included in the WCAG Ruleset.

 When a rule is submitted to the ACT Task Force, the Task Force expects that rule to be as complete and as accurate as the rule provider can possibly make it. **Rule providers are expected to have their own review and quality assurance processes in place.**